fwcd/swift-geodesy/README.md

 # Swift Geodesy

-Geodesic primitives for Swift, for representing coordinates on Earth, computing distances between them and more.
+Geodetic primitives for Swift, for representing coordinates on Earth, computing distances between them and more.